preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/properties/index.rst

 .. image:: property-set-settings.png

-Do the following:

-1. Add a Title for the Property Set.
+2. Add a Title for the Property Set.
 You can add a title in all langauges active in the tenant.
 Default language is mandatory.
-2. Open the list and select a Property.
+3. Open the list and select a Property.
-3. Click "Add".
+4. Click "Add".

 .. image:: property-set-add.png

-4. Set additional settings for the Property, if required.
+5. Set additional settings for the Property, if required.

 .. image:: property-set-add-additional.png

-5. Continue the same way until you have added all the properties for the set.
+6. Continue the same way until you have added all the properties for the set.
-6. To change the order, grab a property by the icon to the far right, and drop the property where you want it.
+7. To change the order, grab a property by the icon to the far right, and drop the property where you want it.

 .. image:: property-set-add-drag.png

-7. When you're finished, click "Save".
+8. When you're finished, click "Save".

 .. image:: property-set-save.png